2020 to 2021

 Students from secondary school are also invited to submit a video competition under the same selected theme.

-Click below to download a walk for water infographic on how to do a walk for water.
+Click below to download a mini walk for water infographic and instruction sheet.

 During May there will be a Water Conservation Photo Competition were parents will be invited to post a photo of a water conservation action being carried out by their children at home, along with a short description on the story behind it.
 More details will be announced here soon.